bocchino/AppleCore/README.md

 To set up your UNIX system to use AppleCore, do the following:

-a.
-Download the AppleCore distribution from the git repository:
+1. Download the AppleCore distribution from the git repository:

-    git checkout git://github.com/bocchino/AppleCore.git
+    `git checkout git://github.com/bocchino/AppleCore.git`

-b.
-Set the environment variable APPLECORE to point to the top-level directory of the AppleCore distribution.
+2. Set the environment variable APPLECORE to point to the top-level directory of the AppleCore distribution.

-c.
-Include ${APPLECORE}/Compiler/bin, ${APPLECORE}/Assembler/bin, and
+3. Include ${APPLECORE}/Compiler/bin, ${APPLECORE}/Assembler/bin, and
     ${APPLECORE}/Scripts in your UNIX PATH.

 Once you've done all that, you can test the implementation: